sagemath/trac_to_gh/Issue 4673.md

 # Issue 4673: Introduce generic pools just like for the Integer class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4673

 Original creator: mabshoff